53

 Peer institutions matched by type, size, and selectivity.

 Elmira's Scorecard peers include Adelphi University, Albany College of Pharmacy and Health Sciences, Bryan College, Louisiana Christian University, and Heritage University.
 ROI scores for these specific peers are not available in current files.
 Within the small private New York college space, Elmira (ROI 53) sits in Below Average territory alongside institutions sharing similar completion rates and earnings profiles.
-The debt-to-earnings sub-score of 23 is the primary drag -- among the lowest in this batch.
+The debt-to-earnings sub-score of 23 is the primary drag - among the lowest in our dataset.
 Prospective students should compare Elmira directly against SUNY Cortland, SUNY Oneonta, and SUNY Alfred for similar academic programming at substantially lower net prices.

 SchoolROINet Price10yr Earnings